SkylineCommunications/dataminer-docs/srm/srm_concepts/srm_instantiations.md

 ## Virtual function resource

-While a virtual function is a definition, a virtual function resource is the corresponding actual virtual function instance exposed by the platform.
+While a virtual function is a definition, a virtual function resource is the corresponding **actual virtual function instance exposed by the platform**.
 Consequently, this object is also known as a "virtual function instance".
 For example, a cloud-based platform could expose 4 encoding instances and 4 decoding instances.
 Each encoding instance is an instance of the virtual function "encoding".

 Both the terms "virtual function resource" and "virtual function instance" are used in the SRM framework, but these mean exactly the same thing.
 In the example above, the 4 encoding virtual function instances exposed by the platform are represented as 4 different resources, each based on the same virtual function.
 These resources are managed by DataMiner Resource Manager.

 The technique used by the SRM framework is very similar to the technique used to generate [Dynamic Virtual Elements](xref:Dynamic_virtual_elements) (DVEs).
 A virtual function is created based on a main element and only visualizes a selection of metrics of that main element, i.e. the metrics that are relevant for that particular virtual function.
 The main difference with DVEs is that the definition for virtual functions is not coded into the connector itself but defined in a separate *functions.xml* file.

-As a resource represents a specific virtual function, and the virtual function links to a profile definition grouping multiple profile parameters, resources can expose capacities and capabilities listed in that linked profile definition.
+As a resource represents a specific virtual function, and the virtual function links to a profile definition grouping multiple profile parameters, resources can expose **capacities and capabilities** listed in that linked profile definition.
 For example, if an encoding instance is only capable of providing SD encoding, when a resource with HD capability is requested, this encoding instance will not be a candidate.

 By default, a virtual function resource is represented as a virtual element while the booking using that resource is active.

 ## Resource pool

-A resource pool is a container that groups several resources.
+A resource pool is a **container that groups several resources**.
 One resource can be part of one or more resource pools.

 > [!NOTE]
 > A resource can also be created manually in the [Resources module](xref:The_Resources_module) without a corresponding virtual function.
 As such, a resource could be any object you want to be able to schedule for use.
 However, note that in that case no orchestration or automation is supported in the SRM framework.

 ## Profile instance

-A profile instance is linked to a specific profile definition and has values assigned for each of the profile parameters listed in that profile definition.
+A profile instance is**linked to a specific profile definition and has values assigned for each of the profile parameters listed in that profile definition**.
 Multiple profile instances can be created for the same profile definition, typically each with different values.

 As a profile definition is a group of configuration, monitoring, capability, and capacity parameters, a profile instance linked to that profile definition will filter out resources that do not provide the capacity and/or capability defined in the instance.
 This way, when a booking is created, DataMiner SRM can check whether resources are available not only according to the requested timing, but also according to the required capacities and capabilities.